“Have you heard the news? Digital Transformation is rocking the business world …”

 Think how slow the roll out of cellular data was, when the iPhone launched, EDGE was the state of the art, 3G was thinly deployed, as most carriers couldn’t see the need for it (no applications demanded it), and 4G (or LTE) was in the wings.
 After the rise of real Smartphones, the carriers tripped all over themselves to deploy the network to handle this new and very profitable revenue stream.

-Today (the close of 2016) most of the US has LTE coverage, and it is a real hardship to stumble across a pocket of 3G access, and it is like soooooooo painful.
+Today (the close of 2016) most of the US has LTE coverage, and it is a true hardship to stumble across a pocket of 3G access, it is soooooooo painful.

 This second leg of Digital Transformation, ubiquitous access, on devices from pocket smartphones, up to home computers, is a crucial component of the transformation.